miyako/fixerupper/README.md

 * [replace _O_OBJECT SET COLOR](https://github.com/miyako/fixerupper/blob/main/FixerUpper/Project/Sources/Methods/macro_replace_object_set_color.4dm) [^sc]
 * [unselect on close box form event](https://github.com/miyako/fixerupper/blob/main/FixerUpper/Project/Sources/Methods/remove_close_box_event.4dm)

-> for instance, after migrating from `Open window` to `Open form window`, you might want to unselect this form event so that the window naturally closes when the user clicks the close button. the code does not check whether the event is implemented in the form method. the assumption is that the event is not used in legacy databases that uses `Open window`.
+> after migrating from `Open window` to `Open form window`, you might want to unselect this form event so that the window naturally closes when the user clicks the close button. the code does not check whether the event is implemented in the form method. the assumption is that the event is not used in legacy databases that uses `Open window`.

 * [unset_fixed window size](https://github.com/miyako/fixerupper/blob/main/FixerUpper/Project/Sources/Methods/unset-fixed-window-size.4dm) [^fixed]

-> for instance, after migrating from binary to project, you may want to allow modern resizing for forms that had the legacy "with constraints" property.
+> after migrating from binary to project, you may want to allow modern resizing for forms that had the legacy "with constraints" property.

 * [remove old fonts](https://github.com/miyako/fixerupper/blob/main/FixerUpper/Project/Sources/Methods/remove-old-fonts.4dm)

-> for instance, after activating DirectWrite rendering on Windows, bitmap fonts may be trimmed on the edge.
+> after activating DirectWrite rendering on Windows, bitmap fonts may be trimmed on the edge.

 [^satolb]: [4D Forums, 14 Aug 2024](https://discuss.4d.com/t/tip-replace-legacy-connected-scrollable-areas/32072)
 [^rbg]: [4D Forums, 9 Aug 2024](https://discuss.4d.com/t/tip-add-radio-group-to-converted-radio-buttons/32035)